-As of March 31, 2007, we excluded 1,669,205 out-of-the-money options (i.e., options with an exercise price greater than the weighted average closing price of a unit for the relevant period) from the diluted net income per unit computation due to their anti-dilutive effect.
-As of March 31, 2006, there were no out-of-the-money options.
+For the three months ended June 30, 2007, we excluded 1,669,205 out-of-the-money options (i.e., options with an exercise price greater than the weighted average closing price of a unit for the relevant period) from the diluted net income per unit computation due to their anti-dilutive effect.
+For the three months ended June 30, 2006, there were no out-of-the-money options.
+Out-of-the-money options to buy 1,669,205 and 9,712 units for the six months ended June 30, 2007 and 2006, respectively, have been excluded from the diluted net income per unit computation.